-If there’s one thing you check off your list this summer in Steamboat Springs, it has to be tubing the Yampa River.
+If there’s one thing you need to check off your list this summer in Steamboat Springs, it has to be tubing the Yampa River.
 A local favorite and must-do activity, tubing the Yampa offers a chance to experience downtown Steamboat from a comfortable inner tube while splashing in the refreshing waters of the Yampa River.
-The float can be as long or as short as you’d like, and there’s plenty of riverside stops like parks, restaurants and bars along the way.
+The float can be as long or as short as you’d like, and there are plenty of riverside stops like parks, restaurants, and bars along the way.

-Small rapids, standing waves and rock features will carry you down the river on this exciting, family-friendly ride, which can last from 1 to 3 hours depending on your put-in and take-out points and the river’s flow.
+Small rapids, standing waves, and rock features will carry you down the river on this exciting, family-friendly ride, lasting 1 to 3 hours depending on your put-in and take-out points and the river’s flow.

 The easiest way to avoid the complications and the hassle of parking and shuttling cars upstream is to use one of our summer tubing outfitters.
 Tubing outfitters have everything you need for your adventure on the river including rental tubes, life jackets, dry bags, appropriate footwear, and most importantly shuttle service.

 In an effort to keep the river from becoming overcrowded, there is a limit on the number of trips the commercial tubing outfitters are allowed each day, so be sure to reserve your spot on the river to avoid disappointment.